SJ-Nosrat/intro-page-signup-form/README.md

-# intro-page-signup-form
-Intro component of a page with signup form

-Challenge taken from [frontendmentor.io]

 # Frontend Mentor - Intro component with sign up form

 ![Design preview for the Intro component with sign up form coding challenge](./design/desktop-preview.jpg)